actionml/blog.actioml.com/innovation_in_discovery.md

 As you click on things you like and dislike new things appear.
 This gives the illusion that you have only chosen a few since you never see a long list.
 This makes it into something like a game, more kudos to Amazon.

 When SCOUT thinks you have given enough feedback they automatically move to recommending lists of items.
 IMO they do this a little too soon but this is little more than an experiment and I'm sure they will look at the data to see if I'm right.
 In any case what data would you look at?
-One thing is how common your choices are in terms of variance.
-If they see consistent choices in terms of picking things that the same users have liked by purchasing them in the past, they will find a significance value that says&mdash;ok we are done.
+If they see consistent choices in terms of picking things that the same users have liked, ok we are done.

 The other thing to take into account is user fatigue, when does it seem like a chore rather than a game?
-When are they ready to get on with shopping?
+When is the user ready to get on with shopping?

 # The Result